dcpurton/pgf-cmykshadings/README.md

 ### General (functional) shadings

-By nature, the PostScript® code used to generate generate functional shadings must output either RGB or CMYK data.
+By nature, the PostScript® code used to generate functional shadings must output either RGB or CMYK data.
 For this reason, `\pgfdeclarefunctionalshading` is *not* portable across colour models.
 It is recommended to always use `\pgfdeclarefunctionalrgbshading` or `\pgfdeclarefunctionalcmykshading` along with `\pgfusergbshading` or `\pgfusecmykshading` respectively.
 A warning will be emitted if you use `\pgfdeclarefunctionalshading`.

 ## Licence